altruios/namshubettulpa/public/namshubettuple/the-undernet.md

 *He walked back.*
 "F::Stay here, I'm going to see if there's anyone in the building at all."
-~Martha nodded and he entered the elevator behind, pushing a few buttons~ "R::This...
+~Martha nodded and he entered the elevator behind, pushing a few buttons~ }
+{
+'R::This...
-Is strange."
+Is strange.'
 *Rossin walked forward.*
-"R::Come on,"
+'R::Come on'
-*He said, waving at her to follow him.*
+*He waved at her to follow him.*
-"R::I want to know what's going on."
+'R::I want to know what is going on.'
 ~She hesitated only a moment - she too wanted to know.~ *Meeting him at the first door, she pushed it open.*
 ~Behind it - nothing.~